How does Workplace determine which organizations qualify for Workplace for Good?

 - Visit TechSoup to get a validation token.
 TechSoup Validation Tokens are unique codes available to nonprofits that have been validated by TechSoup.
 A validation token is a string of letters and numbers that typically ends with a part of an organization's name.
 Here's an example: 123a4567@MyOrgName.

-- Visit the Workplace for Good tab under the payments tab in your Workplace admin panel to enter your Techsoup validation Token.
+- Visit Workplace for Good under Payments in your Workplace admin panel and click Add Your TechSoup Token.

 - If you are eligible for Workplace for Good, you will receive a message that your status was successfully verified.